Priyash1/Netflix-UI-clone/README.md

-This is the clone of the homepage of the Netflix website
+This is the UI clone of the homepage of the Netflix website